The Story Behind Our Classics

 Have you ever wondered where our delicious cakes originated from?
-Here, we explain the history of some of our most popular cakes to date.
-From the cake fit for a queen, Victoria to be precise, to the ever-indulgent black forest gateau.
+Here, we explain the history of some of our most popular cakes.
+From the World War II inspired carrot cake, to the ever-indulgent black forest gateau.
 Now, let's get our teeth stuck into where these cakes originate from and how they have evolved over the years.

 Carrot cake is believed to have originated in England during World War II when housewives utilised sweet ingredients, such as carrots to naturally sweeten their baked goods.
 This was because sugar was rationed during World War II.
 Carrots contain more sugar than other vegetables hence they were used as a workaround at a time when imports of sugar beet were restricted, and home-growing encouraged.
 Necessity really is the mother of invention.